cameronrye/doskit/README.md

 **Problem**: On-screen keyboard missing on mobile.

 **Solutions:**

 1. Verify you're on a mobile device (check user agent)
 2. Check mobile configuration is applied
 3. Try portrait and landscape orientations
 4. Refresh the page
 5. Check `softKeyboardLayout` in config

+#### Service Worker Not Updating

+**Problem**: App not updating to latest version.

+**Solutions:**

+1. Click "Update Available" notification when it appears
+2. Hard refresh: Ctrl+Shift+R (Windows/Linux) or Cmd+Shift+R (Mac)
+3. Clear browser cache and reload
+4. Unregister service worker in DevTools > Application > Service Workers
+5. Close all tabs and reopen

+#### Files Not Loading / Network Errors

+**Problem**: DOS application files fail to download.

+**Solutions:**

+1. Check internet connection
+2. Verify GitHub/CDN is accessible
+3. Check browser console for CORS errors
+4. Try again later (may be rate limited)
+5. Check if using VPN or proxy that might block requests

+#### High Memory Usage

+**Problem**: Browser using too much memory.

+**Solutions:**

+1. Close other browser tabs
+2. Reduce DOSBox memory: `memsize=16` in config
+3. Clear browser cache
+4. Restart browser
+5. Use a 64-bit browser if available

 ### Debug Mode